madanyc/workfront-learn.en/help/custom-data/custom-forms/custom-forms-course-introduction.md

 ---
 # Custom forms course introduction

-In this video, you will learn what a custom form is and how they can be used to capture organization-specific information in [!DNL Adobe Workfront].
+In this video, you will learn what a custom form is and how they can be used to capture organization-specific information.

 >[!VIDEO](https://video.tv.adobe.com/v/335171/?quality=12)